 The 10.1” 1920 x 1200 pixel screen on the new tablet has a 500 nit brightness and a 2000:1 contrast rating, and it’s treated with an anti-reflective coating to combat glare.
 In-field workers need strong visibility from their screen, Stewart described, and that’s something designed into the device so workers can see beyond the glare of a mid-day sun or strong overhead lighting.

 What’s more, the device supports wet-touch and gloved work environments, he added.
 The touch screen’s sensitivity can work with both glove and skin contact, meaning workers do not have to put on and take off protective equipment just to use their computer, and it can distinguish rain or water droplets and prevent them from triggering the touch controls or disrupting the user interface.

-Of course, a Toughbook has to be tough, and Stewart noted that the company is proud that its new laptop passed tests giving it one of the sector’s highest ratings – a six-foot drop test to concrete.
+Of course, a Toughbook has to be tough, and Stewart noted that the company is proud that its new tablet passed tests giving it one of the sector’s highest ratings – a five-foot drop test to concrete, six to hardwood.
 Ouch!

 A mobile computing device also has to be customizable, due to the wide range of potential users and applications.
 So the new Toughbook has five user-definable hot buttons to trigger specific functions or launch often-used apps.

 There are also optional gadget areas, Stewart described, where users can add optional barcode scanners, smart card readers, USB ports, or other devices.

 And, of course, it’s all running on Android, specifically the Google Android Enterprise operating system that brings extra enterprise security and control features such as high-grade security and verified boot and execution software.